 Relais San Maurizio

-San Maurizio was inhabited by monks until 1862 when Count Luigi Beccaria purchased the estate for use as a private home.
+Monks inhabited San Maurizio until 1862, when Count Luigi Beccaria purchased the estate as a private home.
 Thereafter it exchanged hands several times until the current owner decided to transform the property into a 5-star hotel in 2007 – opening in 2002.
-Today, San Maurizio is undoubtedly the region’s most luxurious destination, complete with outdoor/indoor heated pool, the Thalassotherapy spa, which offers specialist treatments in a former salt cave and acres and acres of gorgeous parkland.
-Nestled deep in the Langhe vineyards, each of the hotel’s suites’ – 36 rooms in total – offer superlative views across the landscape, a land as famous for its white truffles as for its Nebbiolo based wines.
-Gourmets too are going to love the Michelin-starred Guido da Costigliole, situated right in the middle of the hotel’s vaulted wine cellars.
+Today, San Maurizio is undoubtedly the region’s most luxurious destination, complete with an outdoor/indoor heated pool, the Thalassotherapy spa, which offers specialist treatments in a former salt cave, and acres and acres of gorgeous parkland.
+Nestled deep in the Langhe vineyards, each of the hotel’s suites – 36 rooms in total – offer superlative views across the landscape, a land as famous for its white truffles as for its Nebbiolo based wines.
+Gourmets, too, are going to love the Michelin-starred Guido da Costigliole, situated right in the middle of the hotel’s vaulted wine cellars.
 Head chef Andrea Alciati likes to surprise and astound, so expect modern interpretations of traditional Piedmont dishes – the truffle risotto being an obvious highlight – all matched with an incredible range of both local vintages and wines from across Italy, and indeed the world.
 Try the Gaja Barbaresco for an unforgettable treat.

 Enjoy a stay in this hotel on a Wine Tour of Piedmont

 With its enviable position overlooking Lake Iseo, an award-winning spa and top-notch restaurant, Leonfelice, L’Albereta is probably Franciacorta‘s finest hotel.
-It is owned by the legendary Bella Vista family; Patriarch Vittorio Moretti is Franciacorta’s most dynamic and visionary winemaker, his top Italian fizz Cuvee Vittorio Moretti rightly considered one of the world’s best sparkling wines.
+The legendary Bella Vista family owns it; Patriarch Vittorio Moretti is Franciacorta’s most dynamic and visionary winemaker, his top Italian fizz Cuvee Vittorio Moretti rightly considered one of the world’s best sparkling wines.
 The hotel is based in a stunning, 19th-century Neo-Renaissance country house, which was once the home of a famous lawyer, Giovanni Cavalleri.
 After it passed to Cavalleri’s niece, she encountered financial difficulties and was forced to sell to its current owner, the Moretti family, who opened the hotel in 1993 with just 9 rooms.
-Today it boasts 57 deluxe rooms, including the famous Suite Bellavista, a gloriously opulent complex that functions more as a family home than a hotel room.
-And then there is the spa Henri Chenot, surely one of Italy’s finest with its multiple treatment rooms, hydromassage heated pool, sauna, Turkish bath and a state-of-the-art gymnasium.
-For all this decadence you can credit Italian architect Ettore Mocchetti.
+Today it boasts 57 deluxe rooms, including the famous Suite Bellavista, a gloriously opulent complex that functions more like a family home than a hotel room.
+And then there is the spa Henri Chenot, surely one of Italy’s finest with its multiple treatment rooms, hydromassage heated pool, sauna, Turkish bath, and a state-of-the-art gymnasium.
+For all this decadence, you can credit Italian architect Ettore Mocchetti.

 Gastronomic duties are handled by Fabio Abbattista, who proudly oversees the top restaurant, Leonfelice, which is complemented by the more informal Vistalago Bistro.
-Abbattista is no fan of molecular gastronomy, instead, he serves mouthwatering, traditional northern-Italian dishes in portions that are the antithesis to irritating, undernourished nouvelle cuisine.
-Utilising fresh produce from his extensive vegetable/herb garden and working with local suppliers, the cooking is all heart and soul – divine, yet intensely nourishing and homely.
-The wine list, however, is suitably grand and extensive, with plenty of still red and white wines in addition to the local fizz.
+Abbattista is no fan of molecular gastronomy; instead, he serves mouthwatering, traditional northern-Italian dishes in portions that are the antithesis to irritating, undernourished nouvelle cuisine.
+The cooking is all heart and soul- divine, yet intensely nourishing and homely, utilizing fresh produce from his extensive vegetable/herb garden and working with local suppliers.
+However, the wine list is suitably grand and extensive, with plenty of still red and white wines in addition to the local fizz.

 N.B: But what is Franciacorta, you still may ask?
 The foremost source of Italy’s premium traditional method sparkling, Franciacorta is essentially Italy’s answer to Champagne.
-Both the grapes are grown (Chardonnay and Pinot Noir, no Pinot Meunier) and the production methods mirror that of Champagne, although the acidity tends to be lower and the flavor profile more ripe and rounded.
+Both the grapes are grown (Chardonnay and Pinot Noir, no Pinot Meunier), and the production methods mirror that of Champagne.
+However, the acidity tends to be lower, and the flavor profile more ripe and rounded.
 You must give it a try!